markus-codechefs/fireblock-integration/Noodles.Dashboard/README.md

 dotnet run
 ```

 Visit `http://localhost:5126` to see the app running locally.

+## GitHub Actions

+This repository uses GitHub Actions for automated deployment to Azure App Service.